 To view detailed information about the MANAGE subcommand and retention policy management, see the EDB Postgres Backup and Recovery User Guide.
 For information about setting the wal_compression parameter, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.
-These guides are available at the EnterpriseDB documentation web page.
+These guides are available at the EDB website.